World cities are cracking down. Has this one-time wonder fuel become the new asbestos?

 How Dubliners are coping, one year on from a banking collapse which left Ireland reeling.

-With commuters coming into the capital suffering from overcrowding and delays, rail companies are under serious scrutiny.
+With commuters in the capital suffering from overcrowding and delays, rail companies now face serious scrutiny.

 Does the boom in high-spec student studio flats across the UK help or hurt our cities?